-Wildlife officials report waking bears in western Montana
+Wildlife officials report waking bears in Western Montana

-MISSOULA, Mont.
-(AP) — Wildlife officials say grizzly bears are beginning to wake up and depart from their winter dens across western Montana.
+MISSOULA, Mont. — Wildlife officials say grizzly bears are beginning to wake up and depart from their winter dens across Western Montana.

 The Missoulian reports that Montana Fish, Wildlife and Parks department officials have sighted bear tracks, noted activity on radio collars and received a few eyewitness reports since the beginning of March.